 Compression (including a vacuum pump – vacuum condition compressing to the ambient pressure) is an exothermic process, with excess heat managed using a cooling fan (or liquid cooling) to force convection.
 Air Squared always recommends the use of additional cooling when available.

 Data points are measured and recorded only after the compressor has achieved steady-state temperature.
-Steady-state temperature is dependent on the local environment, so steady-state is assumed to use the standard cooling fan and ambient conditions in Broomfield, CO at the time of testing.
+Steady-state temperature is dependent on the local environment, so steady-state is assumed to use the standard cooling fan and ambient conditions in Thornton, CO at the time of testing.
 Steady-state temperature is confirmed by measuring the surface temperature of the vacuum pump, at the same location, in periodic intervals until constant.

-For vacuum pumps at a given speed, the lower ambient air density in Broomfield, CO can result in lower power consumption and a lower flow rate, than testing at sea level, to reach the same absolute pressure, but higher power consumption and a higher flow rate, than testing at sea level, to reach the same gauge pressure.
+For vacuum pumps at a given speed, the lower ambient air density in Thornton, CO can result in lower power consumption and a lower flow rate, than testing at sea level, to reach the same absolute pressure, but higher power consumption and a higher flow rate, than testing at sea level, to reach the same gauge pressure.